Luke-230/Luke-230.github.io/_posts/2017-01-16-My-scratch-game-1.md

 <table>
   <tr>
-    <td>Beginning of Lesson: What have you done so far?
-What point of the work are you at?</td>
+    <th>Beginning of Lesson: What have you done so far?
+What point of the work are you at?</th>
   </tr>
   <tr>
     <td>N/A, I wasn't here for the first half of the lesson because I had a music lesson.</td>
   </tr>
   <tr>
-    <td>Activity:  What are you going to be doing this lesson? </td>
+    <th>Activity:  What are you going to be doing this lesson? </th>
   </tr>
   <tr>
     <td>I started to make my game.</td>
   </tr>
   <tr>
-    <td>End of Lesson: What point have you reached at the end of the lesson?
-Did you meet your goal? </td>
+    <th>End of Lesson: What point have you reached at the end of the lesson?
+Did you meet your goal? </th>
   </tr>
   <tr>
     <td>N/A, I wasn’t here for the first half of the lesson because I had a music lesson.</td>